george0st/george0st/README.md

   - "Added value does not end in perfectionism, but in the ability to connect things."
   - "The quality of the documentation will always be most appreciated by those who lack the documentation completely."
   - "Everyone makes mistakes, but only a donkey makes the same mistakes repeatedly, so feedback, a detailed look at the reasons for the failure and critical thinking are extremely important."
+  - "You can run as fast as you want to the goal, but you won't reach the one ...
+Don't forget to first identify your maturity level and approve it with your stakeholders ..."
   - etc.

 <div align="center">